 You can expect that I will provide you with compassion, respect and understanding.
 I will provide perspectives to illuminate persistent patterns and to help you increase awareness of your feeling and of your choices.
 I will assess your situation and we will formulate a plan for helping you cope with, accept, get relief from or resolve your situation.
-I will gently challenge you when the time is right.
-I do not give outright "advice" or tell you what to do, but I hope to ask thought provoking questions to help you arrive at your own conclusions and work towards your counseling goals.
+At times I will challenge you.
+I do not give outright "advice" or tell you what to do, but I hope to ask thought provoking questions to help you make sense of your own experience and work towards your fullest expression of yourself.

 Q: What is the difference between counselor, therapist, psychotherapist, psychologist, and psychiatrist?
 And what about life coach and consultant?

 A consultant is a broad term for a professional who provides professional or expert advice in a particular area.
-In my use of the term consulting, I am generally referring to discussing "bigger picture" strategic planning usually with a workplace or organizational focus.
 This may also include facilitating trainings or workshops.

 Q: What if I am not a spiritual or religious person?

 I am able to talk about spiritual issues if presented.
 I am also very well versed in helping people with emotional and relational issues without discussing spirituality at all.
 I am committed to respecting each individuals unique spiritual or religious path or lack thereof.
-I am very grounded and practical and I draw from many other styles of counseling in addition to Transpersonal.
+I am very grounded and practical and I draw from many ways of exploring the issues that brought you to seek counseling.

 Q: What do we do in the first session?

 The first session is mainly to see if what you are looking for and what I have to offer are a "good fit."
-I will talk to you about what brought you to seek therapy.
+I will talk to you about what brought you to therapy at this time.
 We might also talk about your wants and needs and goals for therapy and begin to complete an initial clinical assessment.
-We will begin to discuss next steps or what is traditionally called a "treatment plan".
-Most often, by the end of the session you will begin to get a sense of if you feel comfortable working with me.
-At the end of the session we will discuss the possibility of scheduling any subsequent or ongoing sessions.
-By the conclusion of the third session, we will usually have a sense of a working "treatment plan" or - an idea of the things we would work on together, should we choose to continue.
-It is important that you have a therapist with whom you feel comfortable.
+In the next few session we will discuss a general sense of what we will work on, should we choose to continue.
+It is important that you have a therapist that you feel comfortable with and it is important that I am able to feel like I can meet your needs.
 I will happily provide you with referrals if you would like to try working with someone else instead.
-If I feel that I cannot meet your needs or there may be someone more appropriate, I will also let you know and provide referrals.
+If I feel that I cannot meet your needs or there may be someone more appropriate, I will provide referrals.

 Q: How long does therapy take?

 I believe medication can be helpful at times, especially for providing symptom relief and supporting mood stability.
-This can be an important part of someone's overall healing journey.
-Many psychotropic medications are prescribed on a relatively routine basis and many pose few and mild side effects, while others are not as common and do have some potentially serious side effects.
+This can be an important part of your overall healing journey.
+Many psychotropic medications are prescribed on a routine basis and pose few and mild side effects, while others may have some potentially serious side effects.
 Some alternative and complementary treatments MAY help achieve some symptom relief as well, often with fewer risks or side effects.
 Additionally, studies show that lifestyle habits such as regular exercise, good sleep hygiene and mindfulness practices can help support mental health and bring relief of some symptoms.
 In my opinion, sometimes the best approach for bringing desired and sustained results may be a combination of medicine, counseling and potentially other complementary treatment modalities.

-I do not provide specific medical advice, but I do have a strong understanding of clinical psychopharmacology and I will discuss your decision with you if you are considering taking medicine or considering going off of it.
-I do not prescribe medication, nor do I provide any alternative healing modalities, but I can refer you to someone who does.
+I do not prescribe medication, nor do I provide specific medical advice, but I do have a strong understanding of clinical psychopharmacology.
+I will discuss your decision with you if you are considering taking medicine or considering going off of it (don't make any medication changes without discussing that with your doctor).
+I can refer you to prescribing doctors or an array of complementary healing professionals.
 If you currently take medication, we might discuss the possibility of me consulting with your prescribing MD (with your consent) to make sure we are collaborating and on the same page and to provide the best possible care.
 I believe that with this type of integrative approach to wellness, you will receive the optimum support for your overall health and wellbeing.